 Practice seeing things from different angles

 A smartphone is a communication tool.
 It’s also an information tool, a notetaking tool, an entertainment device, and more.
 For the store that sells phones and for the manufacturer it’s a revenue driver.
-For the people who make phones, and parts of phones, it’s an income generator.
-For some people a smartphone is a driver of addiction or anxiety.
+For the people who make phones and parts of phones, it’s an income generator.
+For some people, a smartphone is a driver of addiction or anxiety.
 A smartphone is an expense, a necessity, and a symbol of modern times.
-It’s many thing seen through many lenses.
+It’s many things seen through many lenses.

 Shut up and listen